efro.dataclassio

 Data for attributes of type Any will be checked to ensure they match types supported directly by json.
 This does not include types such as tuples which are implicitly translated by Python's json module (as this would break the ability to do a lossless round-trip with data).

-attributes present in the dict but not on the data class.
-Otherwise,
+for attributes present in the dict but not on the data class.

 Return a dataclass instance given a json string.